|Posted on Friday, Dec 8, 2017 - 15:40: |

 * A new file named PhoneAliasTable.txt contains a translation from internal device designations to human-readable marketing names.
 In particular device designations used by Samsung, Motorola, LG und Huawei are rather cryptic and better understood if translated.
 This table can also contain the device's release date and region.
 That table is currently relatively sparsely populated, but its format is explained in the header so that users can help to complete it.

-* The command line parameter RVS now includes screenshot of the volume snapshot refinement dialog in the case log showing the active refinement settings.
-That screenshot is either textual or graphical depending on your case settings.
+* The command line parameter RVS now includes a screenshot of the volume snapshot refinement dialog in the case activity log showing the active refinement settings.
+That screenshot is either textual or graphical in nature depending on your case activity log settings.

 * Same fix level as v19.5 SR-4.